Tomev/qcflow/docs/source/llms/transformers/task.rst

-Tasks in MLflow Transformers Flavor
+Tasks in QCFlow Transformers Flavor
 ===================================

-This page provides an overview of how to use the ``task`` parameter in the MLflow Transformers flavor to control the inference interface of the model.
+This page provides an overview of how to use the ``task`` parameter in the QCFlow Transformers flavor to control the inference interface of the model.

 .. contents::
    :local: